JeswinSunsi/Hackathon/frontend/README.md

-# Rewear by Team Tactile
+# StackIt Forumns by Team Tactile

-### Rewear is a sustainable e-commerce platform meant to create a friendly and modern environment for sustainable fashion shopping.